-Much of comma use (particularly on the ACT) has to do with clauses.
-Remember that a clause is a group of words that contain a subject and a verb.
-Let’s review:
+Much of comma use (especially on the ACT) comes down to clauses.
+A clause is a group of words that contains a subject and a verb.
+Let’s review.

 There are two types of clauses: